 CTM16120 - Distributions: impact on Corporation Tax: franked investment income - general

-Note, however, that FID did not entitle the recipient to a tax credit (see CTM21000 onwards).
-FID were abolished with effect from 6 April 1999.
+Foreign Income Dividends did not entitle the recipient to a tax credit (see CTM21000 onwards).
+The ACT system together with FIDs was abolished with effect from 6 April 1999.

-The tax credit was equal to that proportion of the amount or value of the distribution as corresponds to the ACT rate for the year in which the distribution is made in the case of distributions made prior to 6 April 1999.
+The tax credit was formerly (in the case of distributions made before 6 April 1999) equal to that proportion of the amount or value of the distribution as corresponded to the ACT rate for the year in which the distribution was made.
 For 1993-94 slightly different rules applied, see CTM20530 onwards.

-For qualifying distribution made on or after 6 April 1999, the tax credit fraction is one-ninth.
+For qualifying distributions made on or after 6 April 1999, the tax credit fraction is one-ninth.

 Where the recipient is a UK resident company, the company normally receives franked investment income (FII).